Forward-backward splitting in bilaterally bounded Alexandrov spaces: Alexandrov spaces

 We call both spaces bounded from above and spaces bounded from below by the generic name Alexandrov space.
 We will usually distinguish the bounds from each other by denoting the upper bound by $\overline{\kappa}$ and the lower bound by $\underline{\kappa}$.
 Some typical examples are given here.

 \begin{example} \begin{enumerate}[leftmargin=*, nosep] \item Complete Riemannian manifolds with sectional curvature at most $\overline{\kappa}$ and their Gromov-Hausdorff limits are Alexandrov spaces with curvature bounded from above by $\overline{\kappa}$.
-Others include locally simply connected subsets of $\R^2$, complements of closed convex bodies in $\R^n$, isometric gluings of spaces bounded from above along convex sets, Hadamard manifolds and Hilbert spaces (such as $\R^n$; bounded from above by $0$), and metric trees (bounded from above by any $\overline{\kappa} \in \R$).
+Others include locally simply connected subsets of $\R^2$, isometric gluings of spaces bounded from above along convex sets, Hadamard manifolds and Hilbert spaces (such as $\R^n$; bounded from above by $0$), and metric trees (bounded from above by any $\overline{\kappa} \in \R$).
 Away from the vertices, polyhedral surfaces in $\R^n$ are bounded from above with $\overline{\kappa}=0$.

 \item Complete Riemannian manifolds with sectional curvature at least $\underline{\kappa}$ and their Gromov-Hausdorff limits are Alexandrov spaces with curvature bounded from below by $\underline{\kappa}$.
 Other examples include Hilbert spaces (bounded from below by $0$), $L^2$-Wasserstein spaces over nonnegatively curved spaces, and convex hypersurfaces of Riemannian manifolds (such as graphs of convex functions of the form $F: \R^n \to \R$ and boundaries of closed convex bodies in $\R^n$).
 Importantly, convex polyhedral surfaces in $\R^n$ are bounded from below by $0$ and the tangent spaces of non-vertex points are isometric to $\R^n$.
 Equipped with an appropriate distortion distance, the space of metric measure spaces is also an Alexandrov space with curvature bounded from below \cite{sturm2023space}.
 Such spaces have relevance to, e.g., geometric shape interpolation \cite{beier2024tangentialfixpointiterationsgromovwasserstein}.